Garden Veteran Tapped for Important Role

 We may call these “lanterns,” but make no mistake – these are not hand-held, candle-lit lamps.
 From humble beginnings of silk and paper, the Chinese lantern has evolved into the wondrous shapes and sizes of the Chinese Lantern Festival.
 Enter “The Wild,” a world of life-size (sometimes larger than life) illuminated panda bears, lions, flamingoes and more fauna from the world’s seven continents.
 Each of the lanterns is made by masters of the craft in Zigong, China’s center of lantern heritage.
 Others are made of small glass medicine bottles filled with colored liquid.
 Arranged in the shape of dragons, peacocks, and giant pearls, they glimmer like crystal rainbows.
 It’s Daniel Stowe Botanical Garden’s largest exhibition to date and hundreds of lanterns will fill more than 12 acres.

-Admission for the Chinese Lantern Festival begins at 5:30 p.m.
-Visitors can save by purchasing tickets online in advance at www.DSBG.org where tickets are $21.95 per adult, $19.95 per senior 60+, $14.95 per child ages 2 through 12, and free for children under the age of two.
+The Chinese Lantern Festival will be open to the public from 5:30 to 9:30 p.m.
+Wednesday through Sunday evenings from Sept.
+7 through Oct.
+29. Visitors can save by purchasing tickets online in advance at www.DSBG.org where tickets are $21.95 per adult, $19.95 per senior 60+, $14.95 per child ages 2 through 12, and free for children under the age of two.
 If tickets are not sold out for an evening , tickets will also be available at the door for $24.95 per adult, $21.95 per senior 60+, $15.95 per child ages 2 through 12, and free for children under the age of two.
 Garden members receive a 30% discount on tickets including up to four guests.
 Please note that the Garden will remain open daily for general admission from 9 a.m. to 5 p.m. with daytime entry ending at 4 p.m.

 The Chinese Lantern Festival is a production of Hanart Culture (www.chineselanternfestival.com).
 The exhibition is sponsored by Duke Energy, WSOC-TV and K104.7.